 50 pregnant women with T1D and their neonates and 42 unaffected control pregnant women and their neonates were ascertained.

-Detailed clinical characteristics of the women are presented in Table_1.
-There were differences in the gestation (weeks) between women with T1D (38.1 ± 0.7) and unaffected women (39.2 ± 1.0) (P<0.0001) (Figure S1A).
-There was no statistically significant difference in terms of delivery mode comparing subgroups of Caesarian and vaginal (including the vaginal and vacuum-assisted vaginal) deliveries in the women with T1D [33 (66%) vs. 17 (34%)] and unaffected women [20 (47.5%) vs. 22 (52.5%)].
-At the delivery time women with T1D were younger (30 ± 4) comparing to the unaffected women (32 ± 4) (Table 1).
-BMI before pregnancy, weight gain during pregnancy and BMI before delivery were comparable in the studied groups of women (Table 1).
-Detailed dietary aspects recorded for the studied women are described elsewhere [Gutaj et al. 2020], while the selected nutritional aspects (percentages of energy from fat, saturated fatty acids, carbohydrates and proteins) are presented in the Table 1.
-The percentage of energy derived from total protein in the diet of women with T1D was higher compared to the diet of unaffected women (P= 0.029).
-The percentage of energy derived from carbohydrates in the diet of women with T1D was lower compared to the diet of unaffected women (P= 0.0171) (Table 1).

-Glycaemic control was satisfactory in second and third trimesters in the women with T1D, in accordance with the recommendations of the Polish Diabetes Association, in which one of the criteria for good diabetes control during pregnancy is a glycated hemoglobin level ≤ 6.1% (43 mmol/mol) (Figure S1B).
-There was no substantial difference in the results of diabetes control when comparing the data of the second and third trimesters of pregnancy (P= 0.682).
+Given the known comorbidities which accompany pregnancies affected by T1D, we first sought to detail differences comparing gravidae with T1D and gravidae without T1D; these clinical characteristics are presented in Table 1 and shown in Figure S1.
+Briefly, and as expected by clinical management guidelines, pregnancies complicated by T1D were more likely to be delivered prior to 39 weeks 38.1 ± 0.7 vs 39.2 ± 1.0, P<0.0001) (Figure S1A), younger (30 ± 4 vs 32 ± 4) (Table 1), and derive their energy intake from protein instead of carbohydrates (p=0.029 and p=0.0171, respectively; Table 1).
+However, there was no statistically significant difference in terms of delivery mode comparing subgroups of Caesarian and vaginal (including the vaginal and vacuum-assisted vaginal) deliveries in pregnancies affected by T1D [33 (66%) vs. 17 (34%)] and unaffected women [20 (47.5%) vs. 22 (52.5%)].
+In our cohort, adequate glycemic control (as measured by HgbA1c ≤ 6.1% (43 mmol/mol; Figure S1B) was observed in the 2nd and 3rd trimester (P= 0.682).

 Clinical characteristics of the neonates are presented in Table 2.
 No preterm neonates were involved in the study.
 64% of newborns born to the women with T1D and 93% of newborns of the unaffected women were classified as appropriate for gestational age (AGA), 28% and 7%, respectively, were considered large for gestational age (LGA) (P= 0.0102), while newborn small for gestational age (SGA) were born only to the women with T1D (8%) (Table 2; Figure S2A).